pamjesus/RotorHazard-OBS-Websocks-Control-Plugin/README.md

 * A start/stop recording failure raises a high-priority message in the front end.

+## Compatibility between plugin and Rotohazard
+ * Plugin version 1.x is compatible with RotorHazard version 3.2.x only.
+ * Plugin version 2.x is compatible with Rotohazard starting at version 4.0.0.

 ## Installation and Setup

 The system is composed of a RotoHazard plugin and a software OBS studio for video recording.

 ### Install Plugin

-Current version requires RotorHazard verions 3.2.x.
+Current version requires RotorHazard verion 4.0.0 or later.

 Copy the `obs_control` plugin into the `src/server/plugins` directory in your RotorHazard install.